creativescala/creative-scala/README.md

 bash$ npm install
 ~~~

+You will also need to install *Latex* to generate PDF output.

 Once you have installed the required dependencies,
 use the following commands to build a single format.
 Targets are placed in the `dist` directory: